jayvesmir/ganyu-bot/README.md

 ## License

 This project is licensed under the **MIT license**.
-Feel free to edit and distribute this template as you like.
+Feel free to edit and distribute it as you like.

 See [LICENSE](LICENSE) for more information.